- Distance: 6 miles

 - Continue down the track away from Chatsworth House and over a stone bridge.
 Immediately after the bridge, turn left and head across the fields which lay in front of the house, alongside the River Derwent.

-- Continue alongside the river for approximately 1 mile until meeting a small gate in the wall just before another stone bridge which crosses the River Derwent.
+- Continue alongside the river for approximately 1 mile until meeting a small gate in the wall just before another stone bridge that crosses the River Derwent.

 - Cross the road back into Beeley.